 Applications cannot be approved without a finalized Memorandum of Understanding and a public informational meeting.

 The housing service provider is required to hold a public meeting during the application process.
 This meeting must be advertised at least seven days in advance, with direct outreach to the neighborhood association and property owners and occupants within 300’ of the proposed facility.

-Use of City land for this type of housing would require the housing service provider to work with the City and ultimately agree to a lease and memorandum of understanding detailing how the facility would be run and managed.
+Emergency housing could be developed on land owned by the City or privately held land.
+Use of City land would require the housing service provider to work with the City and ultimately agree to a lease and memorandum of understanding detailing how the facility would be run and managed.
 All property managers and owners will need an MOU with the City to operate an Emergency Housing Facility.
 If a housing provider is interested in City property please contact: email@example.com.

 Emergency temporary housing can be developed when in partnership with a housing service provider and when requirements of the Ordinance can be met.
 This includes a memorandum of understanding, facility plan to show all development standards are being met, and a public information meeting.